mmmirrra/mmmirrra.github.io/_posts/2023-08-13-MultimediaSystem-mobileMultimedia.markdown

 - E-commerce method using mobile devices
 - Unlike e-commerce, the number of users increases due to the advantage of using mobile devices
-  - e-commerce: Electronic commerce using a computer connected to the wired internet
+  - E-commerce: Electronic commerce using a computer connected to the wired internet
 - Compared to e-commerce
   - Advantages
     - Transaction possible anytime, anywhere, even on the go